 Are there other location factors to keep in mind?

 View corridors from various parts of the home, especially in the summer months.
 For many buyers, the views are one of the most important wants.
-In a community like Highlands Ranch GC, there are opportunities of 180-degree views of the foothills stretching from Longs Peak to the north and Pikes Peak to the south.
+In a community like University of Denver Golf Club at Highlands Ranch, there are opportunities of 180-degree views of the foothills stretching from Longs Peak to the north and Pikes Peak to the south.

 When you’re ready or if you have any questions, contact me at (720) 323-4176, I’d love the chance to help you caddy your home search!
 Alternatively, you can search for homes right here on my website free of charge and without registering.
 Click here to start an online home search or if you’re looking for a home near a golf course, click here to view information on over 65 Denver area golf clubs and courses!